AnyChart/docs.anychart.com/Common_Settings/Legend/Individual_Legend_Items.md

 {sample}CS\_Legend\_Individual\_Items\_01{sample}

 ## Text Font

+You can configure the font of a legend item by using the following methods:

 * {api:anychart.core.utils.LegendItemSettings#fontColor}fontColor(){api} to set the font color
 * {api:anychart.core.utils.LegendItemSettings#fontFamily}fontFamily(){api} to set the font family - Verdana, Helvetica, Arial, etc.